Rack-Robotics/Powercore-V3/README.md

 ## EMC & EMI

-The Powercore-V3 power supply unit is housed in a precision-machined, billet-aluminum enclosure, fully grounded to minimize electromagnetic interference.
+The Powercore V3 power supply unit is housed in a precision-machined, billet-aluminum enclosure, fully grounded to minimize electromagnetic interference.
 When no output cables are connected, radiated emissions are negligible.
 However, when output cables are attached, radiated emissions vary based on cable characteristics, including length, twist, and wire gauge.

 To ensure optimal performance and compliance with electromagnetic compatibility standards, output cables must be shielded, grounded, and twisted.
 Poorly designed or unshielded cables may increase radiated emissions, potentially interfering with sensitive external electronic equipment.